MicrosoftDocs/machine-learning-server-docs/microsoft-r/includes/o16n/security-intro.md

 You can add greater enterprise security around Microsoft R Server's operationalization feature such as:
-+ Seamless integrations with Active Directory LDAP/LDAP-Security or Azure Active Directory [authentication](../../operationalize/security-authentication.md) options.
++ Seamless integrations with Active Directory LDAP/LDAP-Security or Azure Active Directory [authentication](../../operationalize/security-authentication.md).

 + Secured connections using [HTTPS](../../operationalize/security-https.md).
 For security reasons, we strongly recommend that HTTPS be enabled in **all production environments.**